-Lulit Mitik Beyene is specialized in impact assessment of policies, projects and shocks in Africa.
+Lulit Mitik Beyene is specialized in impact assessment of policies, programs and shocks in Africa.
 She uses different methods including: macro-micro models, logic models and quantitative and qualitative surveys.
-Ms Beyene is the Managing Director and Co-founder of the Institute for Economic and Social Development Research, an Ethiopia-based private institution.
+Ms Beyene is a Managing Pertner at the Institute for Economic and Social Development Research, an Ethiopia-based private institution.
 She has been involved in research and training activities of the Partnership for Economic Policy (PEP) since 2010.
-She holds a PhD in Economics from the University of Nice Sophia Antipolis (France).
+She holds a PhD in Economics from the University of Nice Sophia Antipolis.
 She is fluent in Amharic, French, and English.

 |Resource allocation across industrial sectors, poverty and income inequality in Ethiopia: CGE modelling approach||Ethiopia||Poverty and inequality|

 |Economy-wide impacts of Technological Change in Food Staples in Ethiopia||Ethiopia||Impacts of government programs , Labor markets|

 |The effects of minimum wages on the labour market and income distribution in Kenya; a CGE analysis||Kenya||Poverty and inequality , Impacts of government programs , Labor markets|

 |The role of Micro and Small Scale Enterprises in Ethiopian Economy; Government Intervention and Alternative Strategies: CGE Analysis||Ethiopia||Gender , Poverty and inequality , Education and training , Impacts of government programs|